Cpl. Wade W. Chio

 The POWs were fed only once a day.
 The food was dropped down into the hold with a rope.
 Wade recalled that water was given out even more infrequently.
 Since he was near a wall, Wade did not get much food.

-Wade and the other POWs spent two months on Formosa before being boarded onto the Melbourne Maru on January 14, 1945.
+On November 8th, the POWs disembarked the ship and were sent to various camps on Formosa depending on their physical condition.
+In Wade's case, he was sent to Inrin Temporary Camp which was opened for the POWs.
+The POWs did light work and gardened.
+The healthier POWs worked at a sugar mill.
+Wade and the other POWs spent two months on Formosa before being boarded onto the Melbourne Maru on January 14, 1945, at Takao.
 The voyage from Formosa to Moji, Japan lasted until January 23rd.

 Wade's weight was now down to 87 pounds.
 He and the other men were taken to Northern Japan to Ashio Camp.
 He and the other POWs were used as slave labor in a copper mine.
 It is not known how long Wade remained in the camp.
 It is known that Wade was sent to Sendai #7.
 The POWs in the camp worked in a copper mine owned by the Kajima Corporation.
 He remained in the camp until he was liberated on September 11, 1945.